PieterT-CODES/EEG_meditation_app/README.md

 ## What this tool does

-BBit Reader reads live EEG data from a BrainBit headset, computes brainwave band power in real time, and displays a terminal dashboard alongside a browser-based meditation visualizer.
-It calibrates a personal baseline for each user, then scores meditation quality continuously based on four neurofeedback metrics.
-Session results are saved to CSV log files.
+BBit Reader is a real-time EEG neurofeedback app built around a simple challenge: sit still for two minutes and try to reach the deepest calm you can.
+Your brainwaves are read live from a BrainBit headset, processed into a 0–100 meditation score, and reflected back to you through an animated mandala in the browser — the calmer you are, the more it blooms.
+After the session ends, your score is recorded so you can compare runs and see whether your practice is improving over time.

+Under the hood, the app calibrates a personal EEG baseline for each user, computes four neurofeedback metrics (EI, SC, DR, HB) from the live spectrum, and logs every second of data to a CSV file.
+A terminal dashboard runs alongside the browser visualizer for those who want to watch the raw signal and band power in detail.

 ## Main capabilities